Mafia Island: Port of Mafia Island

 Boats depart depending on the presence of the boat from the village of Nyamisati on the mainland to Kilindoni on Mafia island.
-As of 2021 the departure from Nyamisati is 16:00 p.m. with a roll call between 15:00-16:00p.m.
+As of 2021, the departure from Nyamisati is 16:00 p.m. with a roll call between 15:00-16:00 p.m.
 The journey takes approximately 4.5 hours.
 Tickets are purchased beforehand in Nyamisati at a cost of 16,000 Tsh one way.